OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 The position accuracy in meters.

 **timestamp**
 The timestamp for each position.
 Serves as primary key.

-Unit's are defined in the attribute `Unit` of each data field. <!-- TODO! -->

 #### Coach Orientation